Residential income segregation: A behavioral model of the housing market: Model

 \subsection{Demand}

 At each time step $t$, demand at each location $X$ is determined by the individual decisions of the buyers.
-The $k$-buyers have utility function $U_k(X,t) = z_k(t)^{1-\beta} \left(A(X) \right)^\beta$, where $z_k(t)$ represents the monthly non-housing consumption (this is a common modeling choice in urban economics, see \citealt{fujita1989urban}) of $k$-agents at time $t$.
+The $k$-buyers have utility function $U_k(X,t) = z_k(t)^{1-\beta} \left(A(X,t) \right)^\beta$, where $z_k(t)$ represents the monthly non-housing consumption of $k$-agents at time $t$.
+(A very similar utility function is very common in urban economics, see \citealt{fujita1989urban}.)
 The parameter $\beta \in [0,1]$ is the weight given to the attractiveness, which exemplifies housing consumption.
 The budget constraint is

 where $P(X,t)$ is the expected monthly mortgage repayment after purchasing a property at location $X$ and time $t$ (the determination of $P(X,t)$ will be explained at the end of Section \ref{sec:model}).
 We have also assumed unit cost for the non-housing consumption good, which is the num\'eraire of the economy.
-(This is also a standard modeling choice in urban economics.)
+(This is a standard modeling choice in urban economics.)
 The above equation does not assume savings.
 If we wanted to include savings, we could just consider that the buyers spend a fraction $s$ of their income $Y_k$, and redefine the incomes in the model as the part that is not saved.
 Replacing the budget constraint in the utility function, we get the indirect utility

 In case $Y_k \leq P(X,t)$ the $k$-agents cannot afford to purchase a property at location $X$ and time $t$, and so their utility would be $0$.
+Note that this is not an indirect utility function standard in microeconomics (see e.g. \citealt{mas1995microeconomic}).
+The reason is that $A(X,t)$ is not a good whose quantity to be purchased is determined optimally, but rather a fixed quantity that is taken as given.

 We consider a probabilistic model for the choice of residential location by the buyers.
 The $k$-buyers choose location $X$ at time $t$ with probability $\pi_k(X,t)$, proportional to the utility they expect to find at that location: